-When is the best time to convert contractors/freelancers in India to full-time employees?
+When is the best time to convert contractors in India to full-time employees?

-In India, the Fiscal Year starts on the 1st of April and ends on the 31st of March of the following year.
-February-March marks the best month for the seamless conversion of your contractors/freelancers to employees with an EOR.
-As the contractor’s status is treated differently from full-time employees, the manner of computation of tax and the govt benefits also differ greatly.
-To help your current contractors, let’s rightly call them your potential employees, in streamlining their income tax returns and Form 16, you must act on this conversion right away – in February and March.
+In India, the fiscal year starts on the 1st of April and ends on the 31st of March of the following year.
+Ideally, February-March marks the best month for the seamless conversion of your contractors/freelancers to employees with an EOR.
+However many overseas companies sometimes prefer the conversion a little earlier than the ideal timeline to streamline the process of team building in India.
+As the contractor’s status is treated differently from that of full-time employees, the manner of computation of tax and government benefits also differs greatly.
+To help your current contractors, let’s rightly call them your potential employees, in streamlining their income tax returns and Form 16, you must act on this conversion right away.

 What are the major benefits of converting an independent contractor to a full-time employee?

-- Enhanced benefits for your team: As an employee, the individual is often eligible for benefits such as health insurance, paid time off, and retirement plans, which can enhance their financial stability and overall job satisfaction.
+- Enhanced benefits for your team: As a regular employee, each individual is eligible for various employee benefits such as health insurance, paid time off, and retirement plans, which can enhance their financial stability and overall job satisfaction.

 - Creates a competitive advantage: Companies known for allowing contractors to convert to employees have an advantage by mitigating attrition to the competition.
 You get the benefit of building strong working relationships with contractors by offering them full-time salaried positions to expand the talent on your current team.